Herculens/herculens/README.md

 ## Installation

-### Recommended Usage
+### Manual installation

+The package will be soon available through PyPi directly, but it is as easy to install it manually.

-First create an independent python environment:
+Good practice is to create a new python environment:
 ```sh
 conda create -n herculens-env python=3.7
 conda activate herculens-env
 ```

-Then install the local `herculens` package (or use `-e` for a development install):
+Download the package `cd` into the directory.
+Then install the local `herculens` package (or use `-e` for a development install) as follows:
 ```sh
 pip install (-e) .
 ```